tadeubdev/ask-me/README.md

 #### Idea

-Someone send in a group: "#ask which color is the sky" \
+Someone sends in a group: "#ask which color is the sky" \
 Then bot answers: "The sky is blue"

 ```js